-Individual intimate care plans (Appendix 1) will be drawn up for particular children as appropriate to suit the circumstances of the child.
+Individual intimate care plans will be drawn up for particular children as appropriate to suit the circumstances of the child.

 Each child's right to privacy will be respected.
 Wherever possible the same child will not be cared for by the same adult on a regular basis; ideally there will be a rota of carers known to the child who will take turns in providing care.
-This will form a 'team' of carers for the child.
-This will ensure, as far as possible, that overfamiliar relationships are discouraged from developing, whilst at the same time guarding against the care being carried out by a succession of completely different carers.
+This will ensure, as far as possible, that over-familiar relationships are discouraged from developing, whilst at the same time guarding against the care being carried out by a succession of completely different carers.